 At Palm Glades Preparatory Academy we spark curiosity and our students ask questions.
 We collaborate on real issues and our students see the world from a new perspective.
 We view learning as meaningful opportunities focusing on science and technology, the use of digital tools, and emphasizing school-wide and individual character building.

 Schools are about students and our students are at the center of every decision we make.
 From our in coming middle school 8th graders to our graduating seniors, we design learning that engages creativity, motivates critical thinking, and inspires collaboration.
-In turn, our students stretch and grow beyond their wildest imaginations preparing them for future of endless possibilities.
+In turn, our students stretch and grow beyond their wildest imaginations preparing them for a future of endless possibilities.

 Project-Based Learning (PBL) at Palm Glades Academy is an instructional methodology that encourages students to learn and apply knowledge and skills through an engaging experience.